Web Analytics

 Skip to recipe

-These lovely individual tarts are made with the crumbliest hazelnut crusts and zesty homemade lemon curd.
+These lovely tarts consist of crumbliest hazelnut crusts and zesty lemon curd.
 The combination of nuts and citruses is always a winner, and these attractive tarts are not exception.
+Enjoy this beautiful tarts in spring, summer or anytime you crave for super delicious treat.

 For more lemony desserts, try our recipes for mini lemon curd doughnuts or lemon almond cheesecake.